Table of Contents

 Structure of the Teeth

-Teeth (dentes) are classed together with the accessory digestive organs that lie in the caves of the alveolar extensions in the upper and lower jaw.
+Teeth (dentes) are included in the accessory digestive organs, they lie in the caves of the alveolar extensions in the upper and lower jaw.

-The alveolar extensions are covered by the gingival (gingiva) that slightly reaches into every hole.
-On the inner side of these holes, there is the periodontal ligament (peridontium), which consist of connective tissue fibres that hold teeth in place.
+The alveolar extensions are covered by the (gingiva) that slightly reaches into every hole.
+On the inner side of these holes, there is the periodontal ligament (peridontium), which consists of connective tissue fibers that holding the teeth in place.